Stroke Victim Compliance With Prescription Medication

 Socioeconomic and patient-related factors were significant in adherence.
 Surprisingly, higher education levels correlated with poorer adherence, possibly due to heightened medication concerns, contrary to initial assumptions.
 Depression, particularly moderate levels, was linked to poorer adherence, while history of heart rhythm disorders was associated with better adherence.

-Health system and healthcare team-related factors did not significantly impact adherence in this cohort.
+Health system and healthcare team-related factors did not significantly impact adherence in this stroke cohort.
 The study’s limitations include potential overestimation of adherence and a modest sample size due to non-consent and data linkage issues.
 The adherence threshold set at ≥90% was based on its association with optimal clinical outcomes, though sensitivity analysis suggested that this threshold moderately influenced findings.

-In summary, adherence to secondary preventive medication post-IS/TIA was generally good and stable, with specific factors influencing suboptimal adherence.
+In summary, adherence to secondary preventive medication post-stroke/TIA was generally good and stable, with specific factors influencing suboptimal adherence.
 Identifying these factors can help healthcare providers better manage adherence and improve patient outcomes.
 Future research should focus on qualitative studies to understand non-adherence reasons and intervention studies to develop strategies for improvement.